wp-plugins/wp-rss-multi-importer/readme.txt

 == Change Log ==

+= Version 2.34 =
+* Added ability to re-export all feeds as one single RSS feed.
 = Version 2.33 =
 * Added open window options to the widget.
 Added diagnostic parameter.
 = Version 2.32 =